CCSI-Toolset/FOQUS/INSTALL.md

    * install.packages(‘MASS’)
    * library(MASS)
    * q()
-* The last command exits R. When asked to save workspace image, select "Yes".
+* The last command exits R. When asked to save workspace image, type "y".
 * Open FOQUS, go to the “Settings” tab, and set the “RScript Path” to the proper location of the R executable.

 ### Install online documentation